- Levels Taught:

 My name is Perry and I am a professional classical, flamenco and electric guitarist performing and recording in the Dallas area.
 I studied with Robert Guthrie at SMU for many years, as well as Brad McLemore of "Soul Food Cafe" and professional jazz musician Chuck Pangburn at Booker T. Washington High School for the Performing and Visual Arts.
 In addition, I have taken masterclasses w/ many professional guitarists in all styles such as the flamenco guitarist Miguel Antonio.

-I am familiar with all styles.
+I am familiar with all styles of guitar from fingerpicking to Bebop/Swing.
 I teach using a foundation in classical/flamenco style and technique.
 I have found that for my own career as a recording artist in both the classical, acoustic and electric guitar fields that the classical/flamenco styles are the most useful for developing and training the hands to become a consummate professional.

 I teach beginner to advanced students of any age.
 I also can provide pro and amateur electric guitarists an in-depth study of correct hand postures and left-hand/right-hand technique which can help to refine their overall technique and stylistic approach.
 I can also advise professional electric guitarists on their electronics, effects pedals, and amplifiers to achieve their own individual sound.
 I also teach Bass, and reading the Bass clef.